- Explore

 A multi Olivier Award-winning production for all ages!

-My Neighbour Totoro sweeps audiences up on a journey into the wonders of childhood imagination and the beauty of friendship.
+After having a triumphant run at the Barbican Theatre, My Neighbour Totoro transfers to the West End.
+Delivering a plethora of vibrant visuals, jaw-dropping puppetry and delightful characters, this production takes audiences on a magical journey into the wonders of childhood imagination and the beauty of friendship.

 - Playing at: Gillian Lynne Theatre